Bridge over Saint Volodymyr Descent: Attacks during Russian invasion of Ukraine

-As part of the 10 October 2022 missile strikes on Ukraine, a Russian missile hit the bridge, but the bridge survived with minor damage.
+The place of attack was inspected by the Deputy Head of the Presidential Administration Kyrylo Tymoshenko who stated that the attack was targeted on a civilian object only to scare Ukrainians.
 On 11 October 2022, Vitali Klitschko, the mayor of Kyiv, said that repairs are already underway.
 On 17 December 2022, the bridge reopened with all 18 floor glass units as well as 143 side glasses replaced.